-The Steven J. Fenves Award for Systems Research will be presented to one or more individuals within Carnegie Mellon every year who have made a significant contribution to systems research.
-The award will consist of a plaque and a gold medal or $1,500.
+The Steven J. Fenves Award for Systems Research will be presented to an individual or group of individuals within the college of engineering who have made a significant contribution to systems research.
+The award consists of a certificate and an honorarium.
+This award will be given annually (if appropriate).

 The basis for selection will be the degree to which the nominee has made a significant contribution to systems research, as evidenced by one or more of the following:

-- furthering the goal of interconnecting people, physical, and information,
+- furthering the goal of interconnecting people, physical systems, and information

-- enhancing education in systems through the development of courses, publishing textbooks (paper or electronic), or a body of knowledge that is of pedagogical importance, and
+- enhancing education in systems through the development of courses, publishing textbooks (paper or electronic), or a body of knowledge that is of pedagogical importance

-- a citation of fewer than 100 words,
+- a citation of no more than 100 words

-- a current copy of the nominee's resume,
+- a current curriculum vitae for the nominee

 - letters of reference (at least two and no more than five) from Carnegie Mellon and external sources who can attest to the achievements and document their impacts

 - any other optional materials the nominators may consider appropriate, recommended to be not more than ten pages

 Selection of the award winner or winners is performed by the College of Engineering Awards and Recognition Committee for Faculty.
 All awards will be announced at the Annual College of Engineering Faculty Meeting.